sarapohland/parce-nav/README.md

 ### 4a.
 Download the model files

-If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce`).
+If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce-nav`).
 This folder contains the default lunar image reconstruction model, along with the model architectures and training parameters used to train the model.
 The trained overall competency estimator used in the paper is also contained in this folder.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
 To evaluate the reconstruction model, see substep 4e.
 To evaluate the overall competency estimator, see 4g.
 To visualize examples of overall model competency estimates, see substep 4h.
 Finally, to compare our method to existing methods for competency estimation, see substep 4i.
 Otherwise, you can skip to step 5.

 ### 4b.
 Define the model architecture